MQ-Modernization-demo/mq01-src/README.md

 instance of `mq01-src` having a clean git history.
 It means that we can track the history of changes to our queue manager `mq01`.

-<br> Click on [this URL](https://github.com/mq-modernization-demo/mq01-src/generate) to fork
+<br> Click on [this URL](https://github.com/mq-modernization-demo/mq01-src/generate) create
-from the `mq01-src` template repository:
+a fresh copy of `mq01-src`:

+---

 <img src="./xdocs/images/diagram2.png" alt="drawing" width="800"/>

+---

-This screen allows you to define the properties for you copy of the `mq01-src` repository.
+Substitute the relevant properties for your copy of `mq01-src`, specifically:

-Specifically:

 * In the `Owner` dropdown, select your recently created organization, e.g. `mqorg-xxxxx`
 * In the `Repository name` field, specify `mq01-src`.
 * In the `Description` field, specify `Source repository for mq01 queue manager`.
 * Select `Public` for the repository visibility.
-* Select `Include all branches`.

-<br> Click on `Create repository from template`:

-<br> This repository will be cloned to the specified GitHub account:
+<br> Click on `Create repository`.
+The repository will be cloned to the specified GitHub account:

+---

 <img src="./xdocs/images/diagram3.png" alt="drawing" width="800"/>

+---

 <br> You have successfully created a copy of the `mq01-src` repository in your
 organization.

 ---

-## Clone repository to your local machine
+## Clone `mq01-src` to your local machine

 We're going to use the contents of the `mq01-src` repository to build the `mq01` queue manager.
 First we need to clone this repository to our local machine.